Jemimah-Odame-Mensah/Algorithm-for-file-updates-in-Python/README.md

 # Algorithm for file updates in Python

-As part of my cybersecurity training, I worked on automating the process of updating access control files using Python.
+As part of my Google cybersecurity training, I worked on automating the process of updating access control files using Python.
 The scenario involved managing an allow list of IP addresses for a healthcare organization.
 By creating a Python algorithm, I efficiently updated the allow list by removing IP addresses flagged for restricted access.
 This project demonstrated my ability to use Python for security file management and access control compliance.

 ## Project Description

-As a security professional working at a healthcare company,  part of my job requires me to regularly update a file that identifies the employees who can access restricted content.
-The contents of the file are based on who is working with personal patient records.
-Employees are restricted access based on their IP address.
-There is an allow list for IP addresses permitted to sign into the restricted subnetwork.
-There's also a remove list that identifies which employees I must remove from this allow list.
-My task is to create an algorithm that uses Python code to check whether the allow list contains any IP addresses identified on the remove list.
-If so, I will remove those IP addresses from the file containing the allow list.
+As a security professional working at a healthcare company, part of my job required me to regularly update a file that identified the employees who could access restricted content.
+The contents of the file were based on who was working with personal patient records.
+Employees were restricted access based on their IP address.
+There was an allow list for IP addresses permitted to sign into the restricted subnetwork.
+There was also a remove list that identified which employees I needed to remove from this allow list.
+My task was to create an algorithm that used Python code to check whether the allow list contained any IP addresses identified on the remove list.
+If so, I removed those IP addresses from the file containing the allow list.

 ## Objective